 Allowing us to anticipate and better address communication challenges.

-How we engage with each organization depends on several factors, including their areas of focus, level of interest, available resources, and operational capabilities.
+How we engaged each organization depended on several factors, including their areas of focus, level of interest, available resources, and operational capabilities.

 Media Relations

 Smart grid represents a significant change in our electric grid.
-As such, we expect it to be well covered in new media, garnering much discussion in numerous media forums: newspapers, television, radio, and online.
+As such, it has been well covered by the media, garnering much discussion in numerous media forums: newspapers, television, radio, and online.
 It’s imperative, then, that the media have access to accurate, timely, and thorough information about our smart grid implementation and operational plans.

 Our job is to enable the media to do theirs.
 Our media relations program addresses community, local, and regional media through outreach and the availability of relevant materials.

-The experienced communication team at Silver Spring Networks will assist us.
-Their experience working on previous smart grid implementations will be valuable when responding to media inquiries, in developing responses to frequently asked questions (FAQs), and in creating other communication materials.
+The experienced communication team at Silver Spring Networks is assisting us.
+Their experience working on previous smart grid implementations has proven valuable when responding to media inquiries, in developing responses to frequently asked questions (FAQs), and in creating other communication materials.

 Customer Research

-One of our most important jobs is to ensure that customers understand how smart grid modernizes our electric power grid, improving its efficiency and reliability, and what the benefits are for them.
-Their directed comments will help us refine our smart grid program as well as improve the effectiveness of our communication.
+One of our most important jobs is to ensure that customers understand how smart grid modernizes our electric power grid, improves its efficiency and reliability, and creates tangible benefits for them.
+Their directed comments help us refine our smart grid program as well as improve the effectiveness of our communication.

-To support customer participation in smart grid, we have tested various messages and materials with O‘ahu residential and commercial customers.
-We want to identify opportunities and barriers to acceptance, as well as effective ways to communicate the benefits of a smart grid program.
-Before and after implementing smart grid, we will assess customer behavior, attitudes, and opinions.
-We will also evaluate the entire process by interviewing our staff and residential and commercial participants to improve the delivery and maintenance of our smart grid effort.
+To support customer participation in smart grid, we have tested various messages and materials with O‘ahu residential and commercial customers involved in the Demonstration Project.
+We identified opportunities and barriers to acceptance, as well as effective ways to communicate the benefits of smart grid.
+During the entire implementation of smart grid, we are assesses customer behavior, attitudes, and opinions.
+We are also evaluating the entire process by interviewing our staff and residential and commercial participants to improve the delivery and maintenance of our smart grid effort.

 Employee Engagement

 Our own employees are a critical audience, as they play a key role in sharing information about the project with their friends and neighbors.
-We will engage them in many ways to inform them about issues surrounding smart grid, thus preparing them to answer questions and discuss the project with their communities.
+We have engaged them in many ways to inform them about issues surrounding smart grid, thus preparing them to answer questions and discuss the project with their communities.

 Customer Service Support